indigo-astronomy/indigo/indigo_docs/POLAR_ALIGNMENT.md

  03:39:57.092 Altitude error: +60.00', move Up (use altitude adjustment knob)
  ```

+**Note:** *C.W.* is Clockwise and *C.C.W.* is counterclockwise as seen from above the mount, looking down the polar axis.

 4. Follow the instructions and move the mount polar axis using the altitude and azimuth polar alignment knobs. **Do not touch Right ascension and Declination!** Moving in Right ascension or Declination will lead to wrong polar error estimation and wrong polar alignment.

 In the example above we should move clockwise (C.W.) in azimuth and up (Up) in altitude.

 5. Now click "Recalculate error".
 This will take another exposure and give you another polar error estimate: